ibarczewski/ibarczewski.github.io/src/content/resume/resume.md

 : *September 2008 -- May 2009*

 ## Education
-**The Illinois Institute of Art - Schaumburg**
+**Webster University**
-: Bachelor of Fine Arts in Web Design & Interactive Media : *December 2008*
+: Bachelor of Science in Computer Science
+: Minors in Mathematics and Audio Engineering
+: *December 2010*